blessingekwere/Pizza-Runner---2-SQL-Challenge-/README.md

 * [Pricing and Ratings ](https://github.com/blessingekwere/Pizza-Runner---2-SQL-Challenge-/blob/main/Pricing%20and%20Ratings.md)

+### Insights
+The following insights were generated from the analysis

+* A total of 14 orders were placed by 10 distinct customers.

+* Runner 1 had the highest number of successful deliveries, completing 4 orders.
+This indicates their efficiency and activity compared to the other runners.

+* MeatLovers pizzas were more popular, with 9 delivered, while Vegetarian pizzas had 3 deliveries.

+* Only one pizza had both extra toppings and exclusions specified, suggesting customers typically choose one customization option over the other.

+* Saturdays and Wednesdays had the most orders, while Fridays had the least.

+* Week one had the highest number of runner sign-ups, with 2 joining the platform.

+* There is a positive relationship between average delivery time and pizza quantity, meaning larger orders tend to take longer to deliver.

+* Customer 105 has the highest average distance traveled, indicating their delivery locations are farther from the pizza store compared to other customers.

+* Runner 2 is the fastest rider.

+* Runner 1 has the highest delivery rate.

+* Bacon is the most commonly added extra, while Cheese is the most common exclusion.

+* Mushrooms and Bacon are the most frequently used ingredients.

+* The restaurant generated a total revenue of $138.

+* Pizza Runner has a total of $94.44 after paying the riders.

+### Recommendation

+Based on the insights gained from the analysis, the following recommendations can be made:

+* Runner Performance: Recognize and reward Runner 1 for their outstanding performance in completing the highest number of successful deliveries.
+Consider providing incentives to motivate and retain high-performing runners.

+* Pizza Variety: Given the higher demand for MeatLovers pizzas compared to Vegetarian options, consider expanding the MeatLovers pizza variations and offerings to cater to customer preferences.
+This can help increase customer satisfaction and attract more orders.

+* Customization Options: Since most customers choose either extra toppings or exclusions rather than combining both in a single order, streamline the customization process by offering clear options for toppings and exclusions.
+This will simplify the ordering experience and reduce potential confusion.

+* Delivery Optimization: Analyze the order patterns to identify peak days and allocate more resources, such as runners, on Saturdays and Wednesdays when the majority of orders are placed.
+This will help ensure timely deliveries and enhance customer satisfaction.

+* Runner Recruitment: As Week one had the highest number of runner sign-ups, consider implementing targeted recruitment strategies during this period to attract more runners to the platform.
+Increasing the number of runners will improve delivery capacity and reduce delivery times.

+* Delivery Time and Order Size: Monitor the relationship between average delivery time and pizza quantity.
+Consider optimizing delivery logistics and processes to minimize the impact of larger orders on delivery time.
+Efficient routing and scheduling can help improve overall delivery speed.

+* Customer Satisfaction: Engage with Customer 105 to understand their specific needs and ensure their satisfaction.
+Provide additional support or incentives to maintain their loyalty and enhance their overall experience.

+* Runner Training: Leverage the expertise and efficiency of Runner 2 to train other runners and share best practices.
+This will help improve the overall speed and quality of deliveries across the runner team.

+* Ingredient Management: Based on the popularity of Bacon as an added extra and Cheese as a common exclusion, ensure sufficient stock of Bacon and offer alternative cheese options to cater to diverse customer preferences.
+This will prevent stock shortages and provide customers with the desired customization options.

+* Financial Sustainability: Maintain a balanced approach to revenue and expenses.
+Continuously review and optimize pricing, delivery fees, and operational costs to ensure Pizza Runner generates sustainable profits while adequately compensating runners for their services.

+By implementing these recommendations, Pizza Runner can enhance customer satisfaction, improve operational efficiency, and strengthen its position in the market, leading to increased profitability and long-term success.

 Thank you for going this project.

 Your thoughts, comments and recommendations will be highly appreciated🤗

+Kindly connect with me on [Twitter](https://twitter.com/Eddie_Gregs?t=dF3996shVxvPJTePTtxDdw&s=09) and [LinkedIn](https://www.linkedin.com/in/blessing-ekwere-857326216)